 - Framing charts should demonstrate the scaling and cropping operations for each type of plate resolution vendors will receive.

 - Vendors should be given step-by-step instructions on how to get from any plate resolution to the final delivery resolution.

-- VFX should be aligned with the DI facility if the finishing pipeline will be in a squeezed or un-squeezed format.
+- For anamorphic capture, VFX vendors should be aligned with the DI facility to confirm whether the finishing pipeline will be in a squeezed or un-squeezed format.

-- The working resolution should be equal to or greater than delivery resolution.
+- The working resolution should always be equal to or greater than delivery resolution.

 - Pre-grading plates prior to delivering to VFX vendors is discouraged and should never be baked in.
 If a pre-grade exists, it should be delivered as a sidecar file (such as .cc or .cdl).